 These Irish Potato Rolls are tender on the inside and crusty on the outside.
 They’re especially delicious warm with butter slathered all over them!

-Earlier this month I shared this recipe over at Made From Pinterest for St. Patrick’s Day.
-I was searching Pinterest for something Irish inspired to make and found a pin for Irish Potato Bread from Jo and Sue that sounded easy and tasty.
+I was searching Pinterest for something Irish inspired to make for St. Patricks Day and found a pin for Irish Potato Bread from Jo and Sue that sounded easy and tasty.
 I love homemade bread and use to make it all the time in my bread machine.
 Unfortnately I haven’t been making bread much lately but since this recipe is a quick bread and doesn’t require any yeast or proofing I thought I’d give it a try.

 The original recipe called for making this bread in a round loaf.
 Instead, I decided to make them into individual sized rolls in a muffin pan.
 I love the crusty top of any bread and thought a muffin pan would be fun with lots of crusty tops!